-Babies need a lot of sleep but how much exactly at each age?
+Babies need a lot of sleep!
+But how much exactly at each age?
 Babies need 10-12 hours of sleep at night and 2-4 hours during the day for most of their first two years.
 However, how sleep is broken down will vary by age.
-This post will teach you how much sleep your baby likely needs and tips for how to make sure your baby gets enough.
+This post will teach you how much sleep your baby likely needs.
+Plus we’ll share tips for how to make sure your baby gets enough sleep.

 How Much Sleep Do Newborns Need?

 Newborns sleep a total of 16 hours a day in various length fragments.
-Most newborns will only sleep 8-10 hours at night but in 2-3-hour chunks and need to eat every 2-3 hours.
+Most newborns will only sleep 8-10 hours at night but in 2-3-hour chunks.
+They also need to eat every 2-3 hours.
 For this reason, most newborn babies will need a late bedtime until they increase their nighttime sleep.

 You May Also Be Interested In…